-Workload and Inputs: Our workload contains 100 jobs and each job is randomly selected from TeraGen, Self-Join, Classification, HistogramMovies, HistogramRatings, SequenceCount, InvertedIndex and WordCount, all of which are popular jobs for benchmarking Hadoop.
+Workload and Inputs: Our workload contains 100 jobs for the experiments in the private testbed and 30 jobs in the EC2.
+All the jobs are randomly selected from TeraGen, SelfJoin, Classification, HistogramMovies, HistogramRatings, SequenceCount, InvertedIndex and WordCount, all of which are popular jobs for benchmarking Hadoop in PUMA benchmarks [23].
 The job arrivals follow the Poisson distribution.
 We have tried different intervals for job arrivals, which will be stated in our experimental results.

-The inputs are from the PUMA datasets [19].
+The inputs are from the PUMA datasets [23].
 For SelfJoin we use synthetic data and we use real datasets for all the other jobs.
 More specifically, for SequenceCount, InvertedIndex and WordCount, the inputs are from Wikipedia datasets.
 In Classification, HistogramMovies, HistogramRatings, the movie dataset is used.
 The workload is divided into four bins according to the sizes of inputs.
-More details about the workloads and inputs are available in Table I.
+More details about the workloads and inputs are available in Table 1 and Table 2, respectively.
+The main differences are that the workloads used in the Amazon EC2 has smaller input sizes for the WordCount and the total number of jobs is changed to 30 because of the resource limitations.

 Simulator: We have implemented an event-driven simulator for the simulations and we use both workloads following heavy-tailed and uniform distribution to evaluate the performance of our scheduler.
-For the heavy-tailed case, the trace was collected from a Facebook cluster in 2010 [20], which consists of 24,443 jobs.
+For the heavy-tailed case, the trace was collected from a Facebook cluster in 2010 [24], which consists of 24,443 jobs.
 We calculate the job sizes by summing up the amount of data processed by each job including input data, intermediate data and output data.
-The job sizes are further normalized based on the loads of the system.
+The job sizes are further normalized based on the loads of the system [21].
 In this case, the load is set to be 0.9.
 The final job sizes follow the heavy-tailed distribution.
 For the case of light-tailed distribution, we generate 10,000 jobs, all with the size of 10,000.